Sail and Storm

-Sail and Storm is written by Hanna Mina and was published by The House of Arts (Dar- Al-Adab).
-This novel is listed as one of the 100 Best Arabic Novels by the Arab Writers Union, notably in 14th place.
+Sail and Storm is a novel written by Syrian writer Hanna Mina published by The House of Literature (Dar- Al-Adab).
+It was listed as one of the 100 Best Arabic Novels by the Arab Writers Union, notably in 14th place.
 The novel was translated into Russian by Vladimir Shagal.

 Plot

 Sail and Storm is the story of a coastal Syrian city during WWII, in which the author depicted the impact of the war and the storms it left in a country occupied by the French, highlighting the contradictions that preyed on a heterogeneous society, but first and foremost, the story of seamen, the story of victory over nature, and the story of human will and adventure.
 The sea is not addressed in the Arabic novel without mentioning Hanna Minh, as if they are twins, which in fact they are, emanating from the Syrian coast's womb to crystallize eternal literature together through time.